devops329/devops/instruction/deliverable5tdd/deliverable5tdd.md

 ### Enhance the test with dialog user fields

 To this point we have driven the development by first writing the code and then the test.
-Let's flip that an write the test first, let it fail, and then white the code until the test passes.
+Let's flip that and write the test first, let it fail, and then white the code until the test passes.

 Add a test that updates a non-existent dialog textbox for the user's name.
-Then assert that the name updates the user's information once the dialog is dismissed.
+Then assert that modifying the name updates the user's information once the dialog is dismissed.

 **user.spec.ts**